30309

 If condoms work for you, absolutely continue to use them!
 But because it is a fact that condoms do fail, you can still take PrEP for double protection.

-If someone who doesn‘t use condoms, but takes PrEP to protect themselves from HIV, that‘s already quite something!
-And also, for a new PrEP prescription you have to go to see your doctor every three months, where they will test not just for HIV but other STIs as well.
-With PrEP, people engaging in high-risk behavior would go to see a doctor regularly and other STIs would be detected and treated early.
+If someone doesn‘t use condoms but takes PrEP to protect themselves from HIV, that‘s already quite something!
+Also, for a new PrEP prescription, you have to go to see your doctor every three months, where they will test not just for HIV but other STIs as well.
+With PrEP, people engaging in high-risk behaviour would go to see a doctor regularly, and other STIs would be detected and treated early.
 This might even reduce the spread of other STIs.

 Even when condoms are used consistently, they can fail.
 With the low number of HIV cases among people actively taking PrEP we are now talking about greater than 99 percent effectiveness, in other words, the pill is more effective at preventing HIV than condoms.

 It’s totally your decision to disclose if you’re taking PrEP.
-Some people are proud to say they are taking PrEP and in doing so they are helping beak down stereotypes and showing that taking PrEP is a choice to look after their own health.
+Some people are proud to say they are taking PrEP, and in doing so they are helping break down stereotypes and showing that taking PrEP is a choice to look after their health.
 Telling people that you are on PrEP also lets them know that protecting yourself against HIV is important to you.
 You're not legally or morally required to tell anyone.
-It's important to respect where other people are at on their safe sex journey so if your partners prefer to use a condom then that's their right.
+It's important to respect where other people are on their safe sex journey, so if your partners prefer to use a condom, then that's their right.
 They don't have to take your word for it that you are safe.
-Of course they could take PrEP themselves and then their safety is completely in their hands.
+Of course, they could take PrEP themselves, and then their safety is completely in their hands.

-We have been helping people getting PrEP easily since 2015.
-Thousands of people worldwide are protected from HIV and the number of new HIV infections are reducing.
+We have been helping people get PrEP easily since 2015.
+Thousands of people worldwide are protected from HIV, and the number of new HIV infections is reducing.
 Let's live our lives with let worries and give HIV an end!
-The beginning of new life starts now with PULSE clinic's PrEP online department special service.
+The beginning of a new life starts now with PULSE Clinic's PrEP online department special service.
 Just click on the photo below and let us take you to the PrEP online client portal.

 For more information about the medication and ordering process,